dRacz3/streamfiler/readme.md

 make
 ```

+Or, as an alternative you can just run the
+`./build.sh`

 The project will build the following targets:
 - streamfiler (main application)
 - streamfilerclient (manual testing application which will stream a rather long message to the application on port 2222)